Exopy/exopy/docs/source/user_guide/first_steps.rst

 Those are the basics, but to be able to run a meaningful measure you will need to use some instruments.
-The next section will explain how those are handled in Ecpy and how to register one so that it can be used in a measure.
+The next section will explain how those are handled in Exopy and how to register one so that it can be used in a measure.